 Vinu Raj counsels clients at all stages of growth in developing new technologies and bringing them to market.
 Whether advising startups or Fortune 500 companies, he strives to help his clients achieve their business objectives and maximize their intellectual property and technology assets.

 Vinu assists clients in securing domestic and international patent protection on innovations in a variety of technology areas.
-His practice focuses on all aspects of patent prosecution and counseling, including fields such as oil field exploration and production, computer software, Internet technology, networking and wireless communications, cloud computing, mobile devices, web browsers, geographical information systems, large-scale data analysis and storage, databases and related structures, image processing, electronic devices, and microprocessors.
-He also advises clients through freedom to operate or product clearance opinions, due diligence investigations, and patent portfolio valuations to help his clients navigate patent landscapes and assess the risk of patent infringement before bringing new products to market.
+His practice focuses on all aspects of patent prosecution and counseling relating to various fields of computer software, including artificial intelligence and machine learning, blockchain and cryptocurrency, online payment systems, Internet technology, networking and wireless communications, cloud computing, mobile devices, web browsers, geophysical modeling, geographical information systems, large-scale data analysis and storage, databases and related structures, and image processing.
+He also advises clients through freedom to operate and product clearance opinions, due diligence investigations, and patent portfolio valuations to help his clients navigate patent landscapes and assess the risk of patent infringement before bringing new products to market.

 Vinu also has experience representing clients in contested proceedings before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office and investigations before the U.S. International Trade Commission (ITC).
 He also has represented clients in patent infringement litigations before numerous U.S. district courts.
 His engineering background and skills in patent drafting and prosecution allow him to evaluate patents from a unique perspective and provide strategies for developing his clients’ positions with respect to non-infringement and invalidity.